KseoDilla/ShuffleHomework/README.md

 ```
 make clean
 make -j8
-make exec #this will run the binary for you
 ```
 > Running make's default target will run two targets (shuffle and test)
 3. You can also run the targets individually